-1.11 Final Submission of Risk Adjustment Data (Reconciliation)
+1.12 Final Submission of Risk Adjustment Data (Reconciliation)

 Reconciliation is used to complete the implementation of payments, with CMS calculating final risk adjustment factors and beneficiary status based on complete data.
-CMS continues to allow a period (approximately 6-8 months after the payment year) for submitting final RAPS data for the appropriate data collection period.
-Data that not received or submitted by the initial submission deadline for a data collection period.
+CMS continues to allow a period (approximately 12-13 months after the data collection year) for submitting final RAPS data for the appropriate data collection period.
+Data not received or submitted by the initial submission deadline for a data collection period can be submitted by the final submission deadline (reconciliation).
 In addition to incorporating new RAPS and fee-for-service diagnoses, reconciliation takes into account necessary adjustments to institutional status and demographic data for enrollees.

-NOTE: CMS reconciles risk-adjusted payments for a calendar year only one time.
+Note: CMS reconciles risk-adjusted payments for a calendar year only one time.
 When submitting risk adjustment data for reconciliation, plans may submit as well as correct data that was previously submitted.

-1.12 Payment Blends
+1.13 Payment Blends

 A schedule for implementing risk adjusted payments based on the CMS-HCC model and a blended transitional approach is provided below.
 In 2004, the CMS-HCC model was implemented at a 30 percent risk adjusted payment, with the remaining 70 percent represented by the demographic payment.
-The portion of risk adjusted payment will increase to 50 percent in 2005, to 75 percent in 2006 and finally to 100 percent in 2007.
-The CMS-HCC implementation schedule is shown in Table 1I.
+The portion of risk adjusted payment will increase to 50 percent in 2005, to 75 percent in 2006, and finally to 100 percent in 2007.
+The CMS-HCC implementation schedule is shown in Table 1H.

-TABLE 11 - RISK ADJUSTMENT IMPLEMENTATION SCHEDULE FOR MA ORGANIZATIONS AND FOR MA-PDS AND PDPS FOR DRUG BENEFIT
+TABLE 1H - RISK ADJUSTMENT IMPLEMENTATION SCHEDULE FOR MA ORGANIZATIONS AND FOR MA-PDS AND PDPS FOR DRUG BENEFIT